nicehash/NiceHashMiner-Archived/README.md

 Parameter        | Range    | Description
 -----------------|----------|-------------------
 DebugConsole     | 0 or 1   | When set to 1, it displays debug console.
 LessThreads      | 0 ..
 64  | Reduce number of threads used on each CPU by LessThreads.
-Example: if you have 8 cores and LessThreads = 1 then CPU miner will work with 7 threads.
 SwitchMinSecondsFixed | number | Fixed part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 SwitchMinSecondsDynamic | number | Random part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 Random part is used to prevent all world-wide NiceHash Miner users to have the exact same switching pattern.
 Groups\ExtraLaunchParameters | text | Additional launch parameters when launching miner.